sdss/sdss_brain/docs/sphinx/config.rst

 - **release**: the data release to use
 - **download**: If True, downloads any files accessed with `sdss_access`
 - **ignore_db**: If True, ignores any database connections used with ``Brain``-based tools
+- **work_versions**: defines the specified versions to use when accessing "sdsswork" files

 Only valid releases are allowed when setting a new release.
 Allowed releases are those returned by the SDSS `tree` package, using the ``get_available_releases`` method.
 Valid releases are typically any public